Dream Lands Design

 • The Clean Energy Council has established maximum capacity requirements for solar systems, which must not be exceeded.
 STC rebates are only available to photovoltaic systems that do not exceed 100 kilowatt-hours per year.
 A system that is smaller than the Regulator’s definition is not considered a micro-system.
 It will be classified differently in terms of rebates, according to the Regulator.

-The essential element is to hire an accredited solar firm or agent to install the system by Clean Energy Regulatory requirements and safety standards.
+The essential element is to hire an accredited solar firm or agent to install the system according to Clean Energy Regulatory requirements and safety standards.

 Am I eligible for the Rebate in NSW?